degica/rails_drivers/README.md

 Product.new.new_method
 ```

-For each Override, the accompanying class simply `includes` it, so any methods you define will be available throughout the whole app.
+For each Extension, the accompanying class simply `includes` it, so any methods you define will be available throughout the whole app.
 To make sure your drivers don't change the core behavior of the app, see [Testing for coupling](#testing-for-coupling).

 ### Testing for coupling